SpikePuppet/spikepuppet-blog/src/posts/AWS-Summit-Sydney---All-about-Generative-AI.md

 title: AWS Summit Sydney - All about Generative AI
 publishDate: 2024-04-09T14:00:00.000Z
 author: Rhys Johns
-description: 'A recap of AWS Summit Sydney, and all the Generative AI info it had to offer'
+description: "A recap of AWS Summit Sydney, and all the Generative AI info it had to offer"
 slug: aws-summit-recap
+draft: true
 ---

-*Disclaimer: The views outlined in this blog post are mine and mine alone, and don't reflect that of my employer.*
+_Disclaimer: The views outlined in this blog post are mine and mine alone, and don't reflect that of my employer._

 With another AWS Summit complete, I thought I'd give a little recap and my thoughts on what I've seen today.